moeenn/knowledgebase/Programming/Python/ML Tools/Numpy.md

 c = np.full((3,5), 2.5)
 print(c)

-# generate identity matrix of provided with num rows and cols equal to provided value
+# generate identity matrix of provided with num rows and cols equal to
-# shape will be (5, 5)
+# provided value. shape will be (5, 5)
 d = np.eye(5)
 print(d)
 ```